mdeanjones/bike-across-america/site/blog/julie/_posts/2022-08-31-day-one:-charting-our-own-path.md

 - Biking up San Pablo Avenue between Rodeo and the Alfred Zampa Memorial Bridge.
 These few miles alone made the ferry seem like a very good idea.
 I think each of us thought to ourselves: _Can I make it up this hill?
 I'm not so sure I can make it up this hill.
 But also - not making it up this hill doesn't seem like an option.
 So.
 I guess I just gotta make it up this hill then._

 #### Julie's food (for the curious - specifically her mother, Maryanne)
-- breakfast: bread with almond butter
+- Breakfast: bread with almond butter
-- first snack: half of a granola bar and some cashews
+- First snack: half of a granola bar and some cashews
-- second snack: almond butter and banana sandwhich
+- Second snack: almond butter and banana sandwich
-- lunch: sandwhich from Whole Foods (tempeh, tomato, lettuce, and avocado)
+- Lunch: sandwich from Whole Foods (tempeh, tomato, lettuce, and avocado)
-- dinner: frozen pad thai from a grocery store + beer
+- Dinner: frozen pad thai from a grocery store + beer

+#### Stats
+- Total distance: 48.74 miles
+- Elevation gain: 2345 feet
+- Weather: hot and dry, high of 94